joeylitalien/joeylitalien.github.io/pages/contact.md

 Canada

 <div class="alert">
-  Due to COVID-19 and my internship at NVIDIA, I am not on campus until October.
+  Due to COVID-19 and my internship at FRL, I am not on campus until end of 2021.
 Please reach me by email.
 </div>